U.S., Taliban deal will not stop attacks on Afghan forces, Taliban say

 The militants now control more territory than they have since 2001 and the war has ground into a stalemate with casualties rising among civilians as well as combatants.

 Some 14,000 U.S. troops remain in Afghanistan, training and advising Afghan forces and conducting counterinsurgency operations.
-Some 6,000 troops from NATO allies and partner countries also help train Afghan forces.
+About 6,000 troops from NATO allies and partner countries also help train Afghan forces.

 There has been no let-up in the fighting over the past year despite the talks.
 The United States had not stopped conducting air strikes and helping Afghan forces to destroy camps run by the Taliban and Islamic State fighters, a U.S. official said.